 5.4.1 Description

-SBMA is based on data that is visible, readable, and depending on its nature, potentially writable using the CRUD operations defined in TS 28.532 [3]. <<SupportIOC>> instances, , see <<SupportIOC>> defined in TS 32.156 [2], cannot be handled by the CRUD operations.
+SBMA is based on data that is visible, readable, and depending on its nature, potentially writable using the CRUD operations defined in TS 28.532 [3]. <<SupportIOC>> instances, see <<SupportIOC>> defined in TS 32.156 [2], cannot be handled by the CRUD operations.

 The only reason to model data is because that data is available in the MnS producer.
 While it is possible to provide this information via notifications, files or to set the data via dedicated operations SBMA follows the principles: